josbouten/bioplot/doc/install.rst

 Ms Windows
 ----------
 Follow the instructions found here: http://matplotlib.org/users/installing.html.
-I've tried anaconda 2.01 (32 bit version) on W7 32 bits, and I've heard that it works on XP and with the 64 bit version on W8.
-Moreover I've tried anaconda 2.2.0.x with W10 (the preview) 64 bits, and it works as well.
+Download anaconda3-4.2.0 (32 bit version) on W7 32 bits or the 64 bits version according to your machine's architecture.
-So it seems you can choose whatever version of Ms Windows you like.
-Anaconda will install python 2.7.x and a load of python modules amongst which numpy, matplotlib, pyplot and scikit-learn.
+Anaconda will install python 3.x and a load of python modules amongst which numpy, matplotlib, pyplot and scikit-learn.
 You will be able to run bioplot.py and do much more pythony things ;-)

 Download the zip file from the github page and unzip its contents to a local directory.